ammabe1/Publish-Me---Release-Assistant/README.md

 # Publish-Me---Release-Assistant
-The purpose of this project is to take published books sales data, then to sort it by sub-genre to allow self-publish authors to determine the highest probability for successful sales of their novel based on genre and sub-genre.
-The long term goal would be to design a web based dashboard that will allow the author search or filter for their sub-genre for sales numbers and to cross check with planned release dates of similar books that will be published by traditional publishing houses to prevent lower sales by releasing self-published books at or around the same time of more well known or popular authors.
+The purpose of this project is to take published books sales data, sorted it by sub-genre to allow self-publish authors to determine the highest probability for successful sales of their novel based on genre and sub-genre sales data.

+The long term goal would be to design an application or web based dashboard that will allow the author search or filter for the chosen sub-genre/tropes for sales numbers for historical sales data.
+Furthermore, to cross check with planned release dates of similar books that will be published by traditional publishing houses to prevent lower sales by releasing self-published books at or around the same time of more well known or popular authors.

 # Installation
 1. Clone the repository: git clone https://github.com/ammabe1/Publish-Me---Release-Assistant